CHILDHOOD CANCER MENU

 How is it treated?

-The side-effects associated with chemotherapy are tiredness, sickness and diarrhoea, temporary hair loss and infection, all of which can be managed with help from the child’s Consultant or nursing team.
-For more information about side-effects please visit our side-effects section.
+The side-effects associated with chemotherapy are tiredness, sickness and diarrhoea, temporary hair loss and infection, all of which can be managed with help from the child’s consultant or nursing team.

 Long term side-effects